sxm-bh/sxm-bh/README.md

 👋 Hi there!
-I’m Rowell, a passionate career changer diving into the world of software engineering and development.
-After spending 5 years in the field of IT, I've decided to pursue my career in coding.
+I’m Rowell, a passionate career changer exploring the world of software engineering and development.
+After spending 5 years in the IT field, I’ve decided to dive into coding as a fulfilling hobby.

-💻 Currently, I’m honing my skills in Python during my free time, working on projects that fuel my curiosity and drive innovation.
-I thrive on learning new technologies and exploring data-driven solutions.
+💻 In my free time, I enjoy honing my skills in Python and working on projects that spark my curiosity and creativity.
+I love learning about new technologies and discovering data-driven solutions as a way to combine my interests and make sense of the world around me.

 📚 Learning Journey: